tanmayp27/medispeak-app-custom/README.md

 # Medispeak

 Medispeak is a powerful utility built in ReactJS that enables context-based voice autofill for medical forms.
 It can be used as a Chrome Extension or injected into any website, making it compatible with Electronic Medical Record (EMR) systems worldwide.

+Please note: This is a custom variant of the frontend for the Medispeak app with changes made to aid compatibility with the docker version of Bahmni.
+Part of an internship project at IPLit Solutions.

 ## Features

 - Voice-to-text autofill for medical forms
+- Record / Upload files for transcription (Upload feature new)
 - Compatible with any EMR system
 - Available as a Chrome Extension
 - Can be injected into any website